 How Funds are Awarded and Used

-The maximum amount of funding available per project is $2,500 to cover costs such as resources for materials, equipment, manufacturing costs and other related experiences.
+The maximum amount of funding available per project is $2,500 to cover costs such as materials, equipment, manufacturing costs and other related expenses.
 Funds may be used to pay for external prototyping or machining services when the work cannot be performed at Sears think[box].

 Please note funding will NOT be awarded to support any of the following: